dfki-asr/PedestrianData/README.md

 In this project, we are gathering the annonymized data from our experiments.
 As we are considering a broad range of aspects based on this data, we are still working on the processing, evaluation, and demonstration of multiple aspects.
 As such, this is still work in progress and not yet complete.

-### Published Datasets
+## Published Datasets

--   [Statistical Dataset](data/StatisticalData/): In this dataset, we extracted several variables required for the statistical analysis and evaluation of the experiment.
+-   [Statistical Dataset](data/StatisticalData/) (V1 - German): In this dataset, we extracted several variables required for the statistical analysis and evaluation of the experiment.

-### Funding Research Projects
+## Funding Research Projects

 This work has been partially funded by the German Ministry for Research and Education (BMBF) in the project REACT under grant 01IW17003, and partly by the New Energy and Industrial Technology Development (NEDO; JPNP18010).